dm807cam/dm807cam/README.md

 Please head over to my website if you would like to know more about my research.

 ## Project Repositories
-Here is a non comprehsensive list of repositories and code that I used in my reaserach.
+Here is a non comprehensive list of repositories and code that I used in my reaserach.

 - 🐚 [nucella2021world](https://github.com/dm807cam/nucella2021world) - Repository to my research article: **Carbonate system mediated shape shift in intertidal predatory gastropod**